 Miri May Fest, held throughout the month of May, offers various entertainment programmes, along with trade fairs as well as sports, cultural, recreational and social activities.
 These will be organised not only by Government agencies but also NGOs, social clubs and commercial houses, and will take place in various locations in Miri.

-Also happening throughout May and in different locations, Miri City Day celebrates Miri acquiring its city status on May 20, 2015.
-Various programmes have been lined up, which will attract not only locals, but foreign tourists as well.
+Also happening throughout May and in different locations, Coco Cabana on July 19 to 21.
+Also various programmes have been lined up, which will attract not only locals, but foreign tourists as well, all throughout May in different locations.

 Satiate your hunger